Von Willebrand Disease (VWD)

 identification (ID) bracelet at all times.

-providers, dentists, and pharmacists aware of your child's condition.
+dentists, school nurses, and pharmacists aware of your child's condition.

 - Educate all caregivers, from teachers